The Ultimate Bearded Dragon Care Sheet

 Bearded Dragon Heat Lamp

-As you already know by now, bearded dragons’ natively live in desert environments.
+As you already know by now, bearded dragons’ natively live in dry environments like dry woodlands.
 They can’t handle cold and prefer warm to hot temperature.
 His/her surrounded environment in the tank cannot be cooler than 85F and no warmer than 110F.
 That is definitely not your house’s temperature.
 So you will need to install a heat lamp inside the tank to provide suitable temperature for your dragon.
 You will need basking lights in this situation, to be exact.

 If you tank is long enough, you can virtually split the tank into two sections: one with the basking light, and one without so the beardie can run between the two for comfort.